Table of Contents

 You’re allowed to get creative in your conversations with manufacturers and suppliers.
 Try rephrasing questions or thinking outside the box:

-- Ask the manufacturer if they have leftover products from other customers who have canceled orders and thus, don’t require them to produce anything from scratch.
+For example, you could ask a manufacturer if they will let you ‘mix and match’ or order several different products to hit an MOQ, rather than only identical units.
+You could also ask the manufacturer if they have leftover products from other customers who have canceled orders and thus, don’t require them to produce anything from scratch.

 Focus on relationships